 Theoretical aspects and practical experiences of performing electrocardiograms and basic laboratory procedures.
 An introduction of professional practice encompassing scope of practice, accountability, regulation, and certification as it pertains to the laboratory profession.

+MLA 119-5 (BC=5)

-MLA 119-5 (3-0-2) 20 weeks Specimen Collection, Handling and Quality Lab Processes
+Specimen Collection, Handling and Quality Lab Processes

 Examine the suitability, collection, handling and transportation of lab specimens in both theoretical and practical contexts.
 Principles of quality management systems and their methods are introduced.